-HOU 1, HOU 3, HOU 7 and HOU 9 are general statements of policy or listing criteria for the acceptability of the proposal and cannot have any effect on European sites.
-Specifically identified / zoned Housing sites will be subject to HRA at the LPP stage, and zoning considerations will include sewerage capacity.
+HOU 3, HOU 7 and HOU 9 are general statements of policy or listing criteria for the acceptability of the proposal and cannot have any effect on European sites.
 Further assessment is not required.

 All other policies in this grouping enable development and have potential to generate pathways for effects on European sites.
-These policies have been screened-in for further assessment.
+These policies have been screened in for further assessment.